OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

 A little different, no?

 Which means that OnDeck really works best for more established businesses.
-The longer you’ve been in business and the better your finances, the more likely you are to not only get approved for an OnDeck loan but also get low rates.
-And since OnDeck has rates as low as 9%, it offers a great value for established businesses.
+The longer you’ve been in business and the better your finances, the more likely you are to not only get approved for an OnDeck loan but also get its lowest rates.

 Which isn’t to say that you shouldn’t apply to OnDeck if you meet only the minimum requirements—there’s no cost to apply (except your time) and no risk in trying.
 (You may also want to confirm with an OnDeck loan specialist that they won’t perform a hard credit pull up front.)